AREAS OF PRACTICE

 Parties must also make full and frank disclosure of any required information.
 This ensures a more open and cooperative environment in which the parties can work through their issues.

 The collaborative process is confidential, meaning the terms of your settlement will not be public.
 All discussions and documents are legally privileged and conducted on a “without prejudice” basis.
+This means documents and discussions cannot later be used in Court proceedings should no settlement be reached (with the exception of financial disclosures).

 Most of the negotiations will take place face-to-face.
 These meetings will normally involve you, your partner and your respective lawyers.
+This allows you and your spouse to be in control of the negotiations and reduces any misunderstanding.

 Correspondence between your lawyers is kept to a minimum apart from the exchange of meeting minutes and discussion points for future meetings.